 If you own a small business, you know how important it is to manage your cash flow properly and save as much money as possible.
 However, spending money you do not have can be easy, resulting in financial distress.
 In addition, impulse buying can take a toll on your business’s finances.

 For example, does it make sense to buy your employees new computers or laptops if the ones they are currently using work fine?
 Probably not, but business owners often buy things based on emotion, just like consumers.
 Balboa Capital thought it would benefit our blog readers to feature an article with tips on how to trim business spending.

 Only buy what you need.

-Market your business online.
+Market your small business online.

-Consider launching a mobile version of your website, running a targeted email campaign, and promoting your small business through social media applications.
-You can also join LinkedIn groups that focus on your particular business industry.
-This is a great way to promote your company and network with other business professionals.
+Consider running a targeted email campaign, publishing a press release, and promoting your small business on social media.
+You can also join LinkedIn™ groups that focus on your particular business industry.
+This is a great way to promote your small business and network with other business professionals.

 Balboa Capital, a Division of Ameris Bank, is not affiliated with nor endorses LinkedIn.
 The opinions voiced in this material are for general information only and are not intended to provide specific advice or recommendations for any individual.